Slovak opposition party OLANO takes wide lead in election: exit poll

 The poll showed the far-right, anti-NATO People’s Party, which had aspired to win the second spot in opinion polls around the turn of the year, was seventh with 6.5%.

-Reporting by Tomas Mrva and Jan Lopatka; Writing by Jan Lopatka; Editing by Louise Heavens and Leslie Adler
+Reporting by Tomas Mrva and Jan Lopatka; Writing by Jan Lopatka; Editing by Louise Heavens, Leslie Adler and Daniel Wallis